-Overall this procedure allows for the production of final-state-specific τ -embedded event samples of approximately 5 to 60 times the size of the event sample of selected tau lepton pairs in the target analyses, independent of the integrated luminosity corresponding to this event sample.
-The efficiency of the kinematic filtering and the size of each τ -embedded event sample are given in Table 2.
+Overall this procedure allows for the production of final-state-specific $\tau$ -embedded event samples of approximately 5 to 60 times the size of the event sample of selected tau lepton pairs in the target analyses, independent of the integrated luminosity corresponding to this event sample.
+The efficiency of the kinematic filtering and the size of each $\tau$ -embedded event sample are given in table 2.

-In Section 5.1.2, $Z \to \tau \tau$ events where both tau leptons subsequently decay into muons and the corresponding neutrinos are discussed as a potential source of bias of the τ -embedded event samples.
-Of all $Z \to \tau \tau$ events in this final state a fraction of less than 0.25% is expected to end up in the τ -embedded event samples, in the given eligibility ranges.
-This corresponds to less than 2.8% of the events indicated by the $Z \to \tau \tau$ contribution in Fig. 2, and a fraction far below the 1% level in the initial event composition as given in Table 1.
+In section 5.1.2, $Z \rightarrow \tau\tau$ events where both tau leptons subsequently decay into muons and the corresponding neutrinos are discussed as a potential source of bias of the $\tau$ -embedded event samples.
+Of all $Z \rightarrow \tau\tau$ events in this final state a fraction of less than 0.25% is expected to end up in the $\tau$ -embedded event samples, in the given eligibility ranges.
+This corresponds to less than 2.8% of the events indicated by the $Z \rightarrow \tau\tau$ contribution in figure 2, and a fraction far below the 1% level in the initial event composition as given in table 1.